CaskAle/summit-pi-project/summit-pi.md

 ### Raspberry Pi 4 LED Bug

-In all three of the recipe instructions you will come to a spot where you are instructed to run the command: `npm install`.  **Do Not run that command**.
+In all three of the [recipe instructions](https://github.com/ibmtjbot/tjbot/tree/master/recipes) you will come to a spot where you are instructed to run the command: `npm install`.  **Do Not run that command**.
 Instead, execute the following six steps.
 This will patch the LED Pi 4 bug and allow the LED to work properly.

-1. Be sure that you are in the appropriate directory for the specific recipe or test you are working on:
+1. Be sure that you are in the appropriate directory for the respective recipe or test you are working on:
 `cd ~/tjbot/bootstrap/tests`
 `cd ~/tjbot/recipes/conversation`
 `cd ~/tjbot/recipes/sentiment_analysis`